Speak to an expert

 Do you do general building and groundworks?

 We do not.
-You will need to engage a separate contractor if you want a concrete base for the heat pump to stand on, or if you require any ground works such as trenching to lay pipework underground, or any other form of building work outside of the usual remit of a heating engineer.
+You will need to hire a different contractor if you want a concrete base for the heat pump.
+You will also need one for any ground work, like trenching to lay pipes underground.
+This includes any other building work that is not part of a heating engineer’s usual tasks.

 Will you build a base for the heat pump?